XuguangAi/end-to-end-ChemProt/README.md

 ## Dataset
 The full original dataset is availabe at this link: [ChemProt dataset of BioCreative VI](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vi/track-5/).
 However, for fair comparsion, we have made available preprocessed data suitable for span-based methods in this folder of this repository: `chemprot_data/processed_data/json`.
 To clarify, the original training and validation datasets were combined and split into 80:20 partitions for our modeling.
 This is the split that is made available in tokenized format in this repository's data folder.

 You can use scripts in `preprocess` to preprocess raw data downloaded from [ChemProt dataset of BioCreative VI](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vi/track-5/).
+Note after preprocessing there are 1020 training and 612 validation datasets, we combined and split them into 1305 training and 327 validation datasets available in `chemprot_data/processed_data/json`.

 ## Run scripts
 The code for this project is based on the span-based pipeline model: Princeton University Relation Extraction (PURE) by Zhong and Chen (NAACL 2021).
 Please see further details for different arguments in the original repository by them: [PURE](https://github.com/princeton-nlp/PURE). `PURE_A` to `PURE_E` in our repo correspond to 6 models with different relation representations in our paper.
 Below we show an example running the model with relation representation A.